yuggiehk/CaRe-Ego/README.md

 Download the pretrained model [here](https://drive.google.com/file/d/1e8Te2B_iPB-2tDP445J_MDaMaEcuU0uP/view?usp=drive_link).
 And replace the 'pretrained' in 'model' in CaRego.py config file with this path.

 ### Training
-Replace the dataset root in config file to your own path and then you can train our model.
+Replace the dataset root in the config file with your own path, and then you can train our model.

 If you use one GPU, run:
 ```